JetBrains/Exposed/documentation-website/Writerside/topics/Contributing.md

 * Every new source file should have a copyright header.
 * Every public API (including functions, classes, objects and so on) should be documented, every parameter, property, return types, and exceptions should be described properly.

+Test functions:

+* Begin each test function name with the word `test`.
+* Employ camelCase for test function names, such as `testInsertEmojisWithInvalidLength`.
+* Refrain from using names enclosed in backticks for test functions, because `KDocs` cannot reference function names that contain spaces.
+* In the definition of test functions, use a block body instead of an assignment operator.
+  For example, do write `fun testMyTest() { withDb{} }`, and avoid writing `fun testMyTest() = withDb{}`.

 #### Commit messages